What is a ‘Go-Bag’?

 Pro tip: grab some fruit (apples/bananas), a small box of cereal, or granola bars from the cruise breakfast buffet and pop it in your go-bag for the day.

-Pack a small supply of anti-inflammatories or pain relievers like Advil, Tylenol, or Aleve in case you get a headache, or pains from hiking and walking.
+Pack a small supply of anti-inflammatories or pain relievers like Advil, Tylenol, or Aleve if you get a headache or pain from hiking and walking.

 Travel Tech Bag

-In your cruise Go-Bag, bring along your portable tech bag which includes your spare batteries for your camera, a portable charging stick, USB cords, earbuds, etc. When you are on an excursion, you may not have a way to charge your phone, or buy batteries for your camera, etc.
+In your cruise Go-Bag, bring along your portable tech organizer bag, which includes your spare batteries for your camera, a portable charging stick, USB cords, earbuds, etc. When you are on an excursion, you may not have a way to charge your phone, or buy batteries for your camera, etc.